Online gambling directory

 of the games.
 It is easy to see how math and odds are very much a

 part of casino gambling.
-While most players are busy having a toss
+While most players are busy having a roll

-of the dice at craps tables, they rarely stop to consider the actual
+of the dice at craps tables, or taking their next hit at blackjack, they rarely stop to consider the actual

-math behind their throw, and how placing certain bets will either
+math behind their wager, and how placing certain bets will either

 increase or decrease their overall expectation of winning.
 Smart gamblers